 Proactivity is often the key to improving churn.
 Anticipate and answer customer questions before they even have to ask them.
 Increase your communications.

 Let people know about new developments: Is there a new blog post?
 Have you improved some function of the site?
 Are you offering new services?

 Send emails (in what is known as “triggered messaging”) to customers who haven’t finished setting up, or haven’t visited in awhile, and make them personal.
 Offer assistance.

 For example, Zendesk schedules regular check-ins with clients to try and get ahead of problems before customers even think about leaving in the first place.

-Experian noted in a study that companies sending triggered messages to their subscribers at every stalled phase of the onboarding process were able to retain a significant percent of their email responders.
+Experian noted that companies sending triggered messages to their subscribers at every stalled phase of the onboarding process were able to retain a significant percent of their email responders.

 7. Offer incentives.

 Offering rewards, discounts, freebies, badges, sweepstakes, etc., is an excellent way to engage users.

 The potential for high reward often attracts users who might otherwise cancel their subscription.
 Target high-value customers who are likely to defect.